 - Stay consistently present and front-of-mind via social media.
 What insights do you gain by social-listening?

-- Curate content that your patients would find useful.
+- Curate content that your patients would find useful and to engage with patients.
 Share it (with necessary attribution) on your social media “channels” (Facebook, Instagram, Twitter, LinkedIn, etc).

 - Increase your engagement by replying to likes, shares, and comments on your social media content.